pretix/pretix-docs/docs/guides/products/index.md

 #### Creating slots

-To create the time slots, you need to create a number of "dates" in the event series.
+In order to create time slots, you have to create a number of "dates" in the event series.
 Navigate to :navpath:Your event → :fa3-calendar: Dates: and click the :btn-icon:fa3-plus:Create many new dates: button.
-Then, first enter the pattern of your opening days.
+Enter a pattern for your opening days.
-In the example, the museum is open every week from Tuesday to Sunday.
+If your venue opens every week from Tuesday to Sunday in January of 2027, enter the following pattern:
+"Repeat every `1` `week(s)`, starting at `2027-01-01`"
+Check the boxes for Tuesday, Wednesday, Thursday, Friday, and Saturday.
+Select "Repeat until" and enter `2027-01-31` into the field.

-We recommend to create the slots for a few weeks at a time, but not e.g. for a full year, since it will be more complicated to change things later.
+It makes sense to create time slots for a few weeks at a time.
+Do not create time slots for a full year or an even longer period of time.
+Doing so would make it too complicated to make changes later.

 ![](../../assets/screens/products/timeslots_create1.png "Timeslots create 1")

-Then, scroll to the times section and create your time slots.
-You can do any interval you like.
+Under "Times", specify the time slots for each opening day.
+If your venue opens every day from 10 AM to 6 PM and each time slot corresponds to a full hour, add a total of seven lines.
+Enter an "Event start time" of `10:00:00` and an "Event end time" of `11:00:00` into the first line.
+Repeat this for every line, incrementing the hours for both start and end time by one for each line.

 If you have different opening times on different days of the week, you will need to go through the creation process multiple times.

 ![](../../assets/screens/products/timeslots_create_21.png "Timeslots create 21")

-Scroll further down and create one or multiple quotas that define how many people can book a ticket for that time slot.
+Under "Quotas, create one or multiple quotas.
+These quotas determine how many people can book a ticket for each time slot.
-In this example, 50 people in total are allowed to enter within every slot:
+If you want each time slot to be attended by a maximum of 50 people, set the "Total capacity" to `50`

 ![](../../assets/screens/products/timeslots_create_31.png "Timeslots create 31")

-Do **not** create a check-in list at this point.
-We will deal with this further below in the guide.
-Now, press "Save" to create your slots.
+Once you are happy with your choices, click the :btn:Save: button.

 !!!
-Warning
+Note

-    If you create a lot of time slots at once, the server might need a few minutes to create them all in our system.
+    If you create a large number of time slots at once, it may take a moment until all of them can be displayed.
-    If you receive an error page because it took too long, please do not try again immediately but wait for a few minutes.
+    If you encounter an error message during this stage, wait a few minutes for the server to finish the task.
+    Do **not** try again immediately.
-    Most likely, the slots will be created successfully even though you saw an error.
+    In most cases, the dates will be created successfully even if an error message is displayed.

-#### Event settings
+#### Enabling the week calendar view

+For an event series or time slot booking, it makes sense to enable the "Week calendar" overview style for the shop page.
-We recommend that you navigate to :navpath:Your Event → :fa3-wrench: Settings → General:.
+In order to do so, navigate to :navpath:Your Event → :fa3-wrench: Settings → General:.
 Open the :btn:Display: tab and set "Default overview style" to "Week calendar":

 ![](../../assets/screens/products/timeslots_settings_11.png "Timeslots settings 11")

-Now, your ticket shop should give users a nice weekly overview over all time slots and their availability:
+Your ticket shop will now display a weekly overview over all time slots and their availability.

 ![](../../assets/screens/products/timeslots_presale1.png "Timeslots presale 1")